PistachioPony/gamesparks-docs/MARKDOWN/Documentation/NoSQL Explorer.md

 ![](img/4.png)

 When you open the *NoSQL Explorer*, there are two main things to note:
-* Do you want to work with your game's PREVIEW stage database or LIVE stage Mongo database?
+* Do you want to work with your game's PREVIEW stage or LIVE stage Mongo database?
 * What operation do you want to perform against the database collections?

 ### PREVIEW Stage or LIVE Stage Database?

 Each game has its own *PREVIEW stage* Mongo database.
-If you have taken a Snapshot of the game and published the game to LIVE stage, the game will also have a *LIVE stage* Mongo database:
+If you have taken a game Snapshot and published the game to LIVE stage, the game will also have a *LIVE stage* Mongo database:
-* The PREVIEW stage and the LIVE stage Mongo databases for a game are *entirely distinct and separate databases*.
+* The PREVIEW stage and the LIVE stage Mongo databases are *entirely distinct and separate databases*.
 * You can select the database you wish to look at from the drop-down in the top left of the page.
 In the example above, only one game - *Test Game 1* - has been published to LIVE.

 ### What Database Collection Operation?